HomeArtHP Z800 with dual Intel Xeon 5690, 4xRaid0 SSD and NVME

 Performance test

-The entire process was a nice one, filled with nostalgia.
+The whole process was enjoyable and full of nostalgia.
 Since I already have my main PC, I sold the Z800 Workstation for $950.
-Anyway, Z800 is an astonishing machine, the highest quality build I have ever seen, excellent air flow.
-It is suitable for a lot of stuff, but it’s outperformed easily by newer single CPU builds.
-And, since I use my PC for programming, and content creation, surely there are better alternatives.
+The Z800 is a remarkable machine: the best build quality I have ever handled, with excellent airflow.
+It handles a lot of work, but a newer single CPU build outperforms it easily.
+For programming and content creation, which is what I use my PC for, there are better options today.

 This is how my current PC looks like (8700k, EVGA 1080 TI SCII, 5x NVME and more)